-Relax harbourside on the foreshore lawns at the Tomato Festival Sydney this weekend, 16 and 17 February.
-The Festival Village is located within the Royal Botanic Garden Sydney and will celebrate all things tomato with a new theme - The Magic of Seeds.
+Relax harbourside on the foreshore lawns at the Tomato Festival Sydney on 15 and 16 February.
+The Festival Village is located within the Royal Botanic Garden Sydney and will celebrate all things tomato with a new theme - the joy of the kitchen garden.

 Botanically a fruit, but classified as a berry, the tomato is an indispensable part of our lives and enjoyed the world over.
 From salads to sauces, pizza to pastas, the tomato has become a versatile staple in the diet of many.
-Check out the festival fun and delicious activities from last year in the video below.
+Check out all the festival fun and delicious activities in the video below.

 Be inspired and entertained